AuroraStorm-sw/Inspired-Ink/README.md

 3. View height on the webpage is too high, forcing the user to scroll to see the footer.

+# Future implements - nice to haves

+- Add a word counter to the Ink posts so users can see how long the posts are in the post overview.
+This idea was laid to the side due to deadline.
+- Add a short backstory about each writing styles' origin on the category pages.

 # Deployment